defragmentator/wordpress_docker_ssmtp/README.md

 Container based on original wordpress docker container with addition of ssmtp to allow mail sending.

-Package was inspired on [that project](https://github.com/RickWieman/Dockerfiles/tree/master/php-apache-ssmtp)
+Package was inspired by [that project](https://github.com/RickWieman/Dockerfiles/tree/master/php-apache-ssmtp)

 # Configuration
 ##  Configuration with environment variables